-If you are quoting from a source that does not have page numbers but does have other explicitly numbered divisions, such as paragraphs, sections, chapters, or lines, provide the number(s) and the appropriate label, such as "par." or "pars." (e.g. par.
+If you are quoting from a source that does not have page numbers, indicate the author's name in parentheses only if it is not clear from the context.
+If it is clear, omit parenthetical citation following the quotation.
+In some publications, including Web sources, no page numbers are provided, and you may need to indicate paragraph numbers, preceded by "par." or "pars." (e.g. par.
 5), section numbers ("sec." or "secs."), or chapter numbers ("ch." or "chs.").